-Gros et al., (2017), applied the TAMOC model summarized in Table 5.1 to evaluate the effectiveness of SSDI during the DWH spill.
-To validate the model, they compared results to observed concentrations of many oil constituents (e.g. benzene, toluene, etc.) measured in the intrusion layer (900-1300m depth) and in the atmosphere.
+Gros et al. (2017) applied the Texas A&M Oilspill Calculator (TAMOC) model summarized in Table 5.1 to evaluate the effectiveness of SSDI during the DWH spill.
+To validate the model, they compared results to observed concentrations of many oil constituents (e.g., benzene, toluene, etc.) measured in the intrusion layer (900-1,300 m depth) and in the atmosphere.
 They found good agreement using a 0.4% (1:250) DOR (best estimate of the dispersant dosage during this day).
 Once the model was validated, they used it to estimate the distribution of oil through the water column during DWH.
 They then ran the model using no dispersant.
 Their important findings were:

-- 1. 24% of the hydrocarbon ended up in the intrusion layer, mostly as aqueously dissolved compounds and 0.8% as micro-droplets. - 2.
-Dispersant was estimated to decrease the median droplet size by a factor of 3 and increase hydrocarbon dissolution by 25%. - 3.
-Dispersant increased the volume of soluble hydrocarbon retained in the lower water column by 55% and reduced the volume of oil that surfaced, reducing the VOCs in the atmosphere by 28%.
+- 1. 24% of the hydrocarbon ended up in the intrusion layer, mostly as aqueously dissolved compounds and 0.8% as microdroplets. - 2.
+Dispersant was estimated to decrease the median droplet size by a factor of three and increase hydrocarbon dissolution by 25%.

-The dispersant effectiveness suggested by the model is substantial and notable in that it was achieved with what was almost certainly a sub-optimal dosage of 0.4% (1:250) DOR.
-Work by Brandvik et al. (2013, 2014) on Macondo-like oil has shown that a DOR of 1:100 to 1:50 is probably optimal for a sub-surface oil spill, and would result in a droplet reduction of 3x more than that observed with a DOR of 1:250.
+The dispersant effectiveness suggested by the model is substantial and notable in that it was achieved with what was almost certainly a suboptimal dosage of 0.4% (1:250) DOR.
+Work by Brandvik et al. (2013, 2014a) on Macondo-like oil has shown that a DOR of 1:100 to 1:50 is probably optimal for a subsurface oil spill and would result in a droplet reduction of three times more than that observed with a DOR of 1:250.